Fábrica Nacional de Motores: Closing chapter

 In 1974, saw the FNM 2150 replaced with the Alfa Romeo 2300.
 This was the end for the FNM badged cars: the FNM badge itself, obviously inspired by the Alfa Romeo badge, was also replaced on this car with an actual Alfa Romeo badge.
 The general look of the new car was very similar to that of the Italian built Alfetta sedan, designed by Giuseppe Scarnati and first offered in Europe in 1972, although the Brazilian car was actually 41 cm longer and 7 cm wider than the Alfetta.
 Under the skin, the 2300 was based technically on the older Alfa Romeo 1900.
 The gear box of the 2300 was conventionally located adjacent to the engine and not (as with the Alfetta) across the rear axle.
 Like its Brazilian predecessor the 2300 featured a four-cylinder twin-camshaft engine, now of 2310 cc with a claimed output of 140 hp.
 A maximum speed of 170 km/h (106 mph) was claimed.
 For the 1985 model year, the 2300 was renamed as "Alfa Romeo 85".
 This model was manufactured until November 1986.

 Marketing opportunities were identified in Europe where Alfa Romeo's locally designed attempt to move upmarket had made little impact on the competition from Bavaria: the Brazilian Alfa Romeo was offered briefly in 1981, under the designation Alfa Rio and distributed by Alfa Romeo Germany.
 Additionally, around 600 of the cars were shipped to The Netherlands.

-The end and the resurgence
+Final years

-Alfa Romeo faced difficulties in Europe during the late 1970s and early 1980s, coming under increasing commercial pressure from the three largest German up-market auto producers even in Italy.
+Alfa Romeo faced difficulties in Europe during the late 1970s and early 1980s, coming under increasing commercial pressure from the three largest German up-market auto producers (BMW, Mercedes-Benz, and Audi), even in Italy.
 Objective financial data concerning nationalized businesses are seldom published, but Alfa Romeo is believed to have operated at a substantial loss for much of its time under state control: in 1986, Romano Prodi who was at the time chairman of the IRI (the government body responsible for nationalised industries in Italy), wishing to reduce the losses of the IRI, transferred Alfa Romeo to the private sector, which in Italy's mass market automobile business meant at this time Fiat.